2025 Gopalganj clashes: Investigations

 Primary police report accused a group led by Gopalganj Municipal Branch Chhatra League's joint convener Md.
 Omar Faruq Khan Ripon, Kotalipara Upazila Chhatra League General Secretary Shamim Dariya and Municipal Chhatra League's Mamun responsible for the violence.
 The report also claimed that a violent mob forcefully took the dead bodies of the violence from the hospital, for which the postmortem examination could not become possible at all.
 The Ministry of Home Affairs formed a 3-member inquiry committee to investigate the incident.

 Reactions

 Government

 Chief Adviser of the interim government Muhammad Yunus blamed AL & it's student wing for the violence in an X post and claimed that "preventing young citizens from peacefully holding a rally to commemorate the one-year anniversary of their revolutionary movement is a shameful violation of their fundamental rights".

-Government Adviser Asif Mahmud Shojib Bhuyain, in a Facebook post, urged general people of Gopalganj to stay at home "unless it is a matter of life and death".
-He said that the government was monitoring everything and confirmed the increase of the law enforcers, and threatened the attackers saying: "The terrorists of the banned organisation's *** will be broken".
+Adviser Asif Mahmud, in a Facebook post, urged general people of Gopalganj to stay at home "unless it is a matter of life and death".
+He said that the government was monitoring everything and confirmed the increase of the law enforcers, and threatened the attackers saying: "The terrorists of the banned organisation's will be broken".

-Chief Adviser's Office issued a statement, saying, "This heinous act … will not go unpunished."
+Chief Adviser's Office issued a statement, saying, "This heinous act ... will not go unpunished."